 Things always look worse when you’re tired, so do yourself a favor and take a nap.
 Not 3 hour naps every time you yawn or get distracted, but a short 20 or 30 minute nap here and there actually helps feel more alert.
 By taking out a short amount of break time, you’ll actually find yourself being more productive with the time that you do have, and feel more accomplished and confident in the process.

 Focus on finishing one task at a time

 When your to-do list is overwhelming, follow writer Anne Lamott’s advice: “Just take it bird by bird.”
-She recounts a time when her brother had to finish a 3-month assignment writing a report on birds, an assignment he saved until the night before it was due.
+She recounts a time when her brother had to finish a 3 month assignment writing a report on birds, an assignment he saved until the night before it was due.
 We’ve all felt that impending doom when a task seems too large to finish in such a short amount of time.
-Rather than try to be productive, we curl up under our desks or find some other way to avoid what we need to get done.
+Rather than try and be productive, we curl up under our desks or find some other way to avoid what we need to get done.
 Lamott’s father would not let his son stay “immobilized by the hugeness of the task ahead…[He] put his arm around [Lamott’s] brother’s shoulder, and said, ‘Bird by bird, buddy.
 Just take it bird by bird.”

 These are only the beginning building blocks to increasing your productivity and confidence.
 Comment below with other ideas you’ve implemented that have made you more productive and confident.
 Sometimes all you need is one good idea to get you going.

 If you need some help growing your business and increasing your productivity, check out the live events and resources available through Digital Altitude!